Pacmed/ehr_ood_detection/README.md

 To replicate the experiments of Ulmer et al. (2020) unfortunately first requires a bit of messy preprocessing.
 Because we cannot publish the data sets alongside this repo, they have to be downloaded and preprocessed manually.
-More info about how to acquire the data sets is given under [Included Datasets](https://github.com/Pacmed/ehr_ood_detection#scroll-included-datasets).
+More info about how to acquire the data sets is given under [Included Datasets](https://github.com/Pacmed/ehr_ood_detection/hi-vae#scroll-included-datasets).

-For the MIMIC-III data set, @TODO Add info here.
+For the MIMIC-III data set, [this repo](https://github.com/YerevaNN/mimic3-benchmarks/tree/v1.0.0-alpha) was used for preprocessing purposes.
+Follow the instructions to produce the mortality prediction task there.

 For eICU, use the code given in [this repo](https://github.com/mostafaalishahi/eICU_Benchmark) to extract the data for distinct patient stays into different folders, specifically the script `data_extraction/data_extraction_root.py`